-Condor Capital Management’s 2017/18 Ski Season Outlook: A Slow Winter Start Overshadowed by Continued Ski Resort Consolidation
+Condor Capital Wealth Management’s 2017/18 Ski Season Outlook: A Slow Winter Start Overshadowed by Continued Ski Resort Consolidation

 MARTINSVILLE, N.J., – (PR NEWSWIRE) – As the cold air begins to set in, skiers across the country grow anxious for a 2017/18 ski season filled with not only bountiful slopes, but new experiences.
 The prior year’s winter weather, while quite delayed, proved to be beneficial for resorts across the United States, resulting in an average resort snowfall increase of 36% year-over-year.
 This weather also contributed to a 1.5% increase in nationwide skier and snowboarder visits for the 2016/17 season, or 54.7 million skier visits from 53.9 million during the 2015/16 ski season, according to figures by the National Ski Areas Association (NSAA).
 For this season, early signs look like winter may yet again be off to a slow start, although many long-term forecasts call for average to slightly above-average snowfall for many popular ski destinations in the country.
-Looking ahead, relatively positive winter weather forecasts, coupled with growing ski resort consolidation among many notable resorts across the country that is strengthening multi-resort pass competition, has Ken Schapiro of Condor Capital Management optimistic for a solid 2017/18 ski season.
+Looking ahead, relatively positive winter weather forecasts, coupled with growing ski resort consolidation among many notable resorts across the country that is strengthening multi-resort pass competition, has Ken Schapiro of Condor Capital Wealth Management optimistic for a solid 2017/18 ski season.

 This season will likely be impacted by a weak La Niña, resulting in generally drier and warmer weather in the southern portion of the U.S., with the northern region of the country experiencing colder temperatures and more abundant snowfall, an especially hopeful sign for the Northeast and Mid-Atlantic regions that largely missed out on snowfall last season.
 Although, it should be noted that it is unlikely that massive storms will again bring forth the record snowfall totals that ski resorts in states such as Colorado and California enjoyed in the 2016/17 ski season.
 However, despite the long-term forecasting results of many organizations, it appears that early season weather may be mimicking that of the prior winter, which included a significant lack of snowfall across virtually the entire country until the holiday period came about.
 Colorado, for example, has seen very little snow accumulation thus far, with warmer temperatures spiking up through the beginning of December.